Steven Wright: Early life, family and education

 Wright attended Middlesex Community College in Bedford, Massachusetts, for two years to earn his associate degree, then continued his education at Emerson College.
+He graduated from Emerson in 1978.

+Career
-He graduated from Emerson in 1978 and began performing stand-up comedy the following year at the Comedy Connection in Boston.
-Wright cites comic George Carlin and director and former standup comic Woody Allen as comedic influences.

-In 1982 executive producer of The Tonight Show Peter Lassally saw Wright performing on a bill with other local comics at the Ding Ho comedy club in Cambridge, a venue Wright described as "half Chinese restaurant and half comedy club.
+Wright began performing stand-up comedy in 1979 at the Comedy Connection in Boston.
+Wright cites stand-up comic George Carlin and director and former stand-up comic Woody Allen as comedic influences.
+In 1982, Peter Lassally, executive producer of NBC's The Tonight Show Starring Johnny Carson, saw Wright performing on a bill with other local comics at the Ding Ho comedy club in Cambridge, a venue Wright described as "half Chinese restaurant and half comedy club.
 It was a pretty weird place."
-Lassally booked Wright on NBC's The Tonight Show Starring Johnny Carson, where the comic so impressed host Johnny Carson and the studio audience that less than a week later Wright was invited to appear on the show again.
+Lassally booked Wright on The Tonight Show, and Wright so impressed host Johnny Carson and the studio audience that less than a week later he was invited to appear on the show again.

 Stand-up success

 Wright's 1985 comedy album I Have a Pony was released on Warner Bros.
 Records, received critical acclaim and was nominated for the Grammy Award for Best Comedy Album.
-The album's success landed him an HBO special, in the On Location: series, taped at Wolfgang's in San Francisco, as a live performance, for A Steven Wright Special.
+The album's success landed him an HBO special, in the On Location: series, taped at Wolfgang's in San Francisco.
+It was broadcast as A Steven Wright Special.

 By then Wright had firmly developed a new brand of obscure, laid-back performing and was rapidly building a cultlike following and an onstage persona characterized by an aura of obscurity, with his penchant for non sequiturs and impassive, slow delivery adding to his mystique.
 The performance became one of HBO's longest-running and most requested comedy specials and propelled him to great success on the college-arena concert circuit.